tiberlab/tibercad/manual/Sphinx/Complete/Introduction.rst

 **Definition of  the Physical Surfaces**

 Each of the  *Physical Surfaces* is composed by one or more geometrical *Plane Surface*.
-For example, *Physical surface contact* comprises the two separated contact regions, while *Physical surface oxide* corresponds to the  oxide  region.
+For example, *Physical surface* **contact** comprises in one   single physical region the two separated contact geometrical regions, while *Physical surface* **oxide** corresponds to the  oxide  region.

 The  *Physical surfaces* are the 2D Physical regions of  the  mesh and will  be  assigned to the related tiberCAD regions through the keyword *Region* and *mesh_regions*.
+ (See :ref:`Input_Ex2`)

 ::

   Physical Surface("substrate") = {41}; // n-Si